AmadeusWebClients/globalconcerns/content/_introduction.md

 </section><section>

-**Global Concerns India** is a dedicated community-based civil society organization that champions education, gender equity, transformative leadership, and active community participation in local governance and our Constitution.
+**Global Concerns India** is a dedicated community-based civil society organization that champions education, gender equity, transformative leadership, and active community participation in local governance and understanding the Constitution.

 We are committed to combating domestic, gender-based violence and human trafficking for sexual exploitation, as well as bonded and forced labor.